arswalid/spack-configs/INSTALL.md

   - slurm

 4- mpi: this layer contains the most common mpi packages
+- mpich,
+- openmpi
+- intel-mpi
+- mpt

-- mpich, openmpi, intel-mpi, mpt each of the mpi packges is installed using a specific compiler (gcc,intel,clang,cuda)
+each of the mpi packges is installed using a specific compiler (gcc,intel,clang,cuda)